 Disadvantages of Cloud

 As with the shared hosting plans, the ability to install software that is not a web-application is NOT a possibility.
 Installation of some web-applications is either more complicated or not possible.
-DotNetNuke however DOES work on these platforms.
-Another item that I will add in here as a disadvantage is the fact that the technology is fairly new.
+DotNetNuke, however, DOES work on these platforms.
+Another item that I will add in here as a disadvantage is a fact that technology is fairly new.
 Just becoming mainstream in product offerings leads me to still be cautious about the technology, but I still consider it an option.

 Pricing of Cloud

 Pricing varies greatly depending on the provider, but typically starts at $100/mo.

 SO what does all of this mean, where should you go for your hosting?
 Well as I mentioned at the beginning of this article, it really depends on your entire solution.
 It is impossible for myself, or anyone else to issue a blanket statement saying if you do X this plan is right if you do Y this plan is right.
 There are so many things to consider that you really must consult with individuals that have gone down the road before.